winfsp/.github/profile/README.md

 WinFsp and WinSpd are open source software, but also offer a commercial licensing option.
 Please contact Bill Zissimopoulos \<billziss at navimatics.com> for details.

-## Cross-platform file system software
+## Cross-platform file system and storage software

 A number of cross-platforms file system solutions are also provided.
 The core cross-platform project is [cgofuse](https://github.com/winfsp/cgofuse) which is MIT licensed and allows a file system (FUSE) developer to develop file systems in Go that can run on Windows, macOS, Linux, FreeBSD, NetBSD, OpenBSD.